-Randomized Controlled Trial Comparing Slow-Freezing to Vitrification of Oocytes
+Randomized Controlled Trial Comparing Slow-freezing to Vitrification of Oocytes

 Information source: Samuel Lunenfeld Research Institute, Mount Sinai Hospital

-Information obtained from ClinicalTrials.gov on October 19, 2009 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: Infertility